 A bounty of new yachts released so far in 2021, both completed and currently being built, puts the spotlight on some of the biggest trends by leading boat builders – from eco-friendly attributes to rock star features.

-François Oosthuizen rounds up some of the most impressive vessels we can expect to see cruising the high seas soon.
+François Oosthuizen and Yanni Tan round up some of the most impressive vessels we can expect to see cruising the high seas soon.

 Heesen Yachts Project Cosmos

 Set to be a colossal 80 metres with a top speed of almost 30 knots, Heesen Yachts’ Project Cosmos is currently in build.
-She will be the shipyard’s largest yacht to date and the fastest in her class, marking a succession of new technological firsts for the Dutch company – a thoroughbred racehorse and the next evolution of the Heesen breed.
-The brief was for speed and size, coupled with muscular sportiness and a timelessly elegant aesthetic.
+It will be the shipyard’s largest yacht to date and the fastest in its class, marking a succession of new technological firsts for the Dutch company.

 Benetti Motopanfilo 37M